Call Button

 Ocular migraines can be quite distressing for sufferers.

-Ocular migraines are migraines that cause visual symptoms, which can be with or without other symptoms such as a headache itself.
+Ocular migraine is a migraine type that causes visual symptoms, which can be with or without other symptoms such as a headache itself.

 What is an Ocular Migraine?

 An ocular migraine can be quite complex to diagnose as it crosses over with various other types of migraine.
 25-30% of people will suffer from migraine with aura, but usually as a one off occurrence.
-Some doctors will diagnose this as migraine with aura, others will refer to them as ocular migraines.
-Those who suffer from ocular migraines without the pain or headache itself will sometimes be referred to as silent migraines.
-For accurate treatment, it is important that patient’s receive a correct diagnosis, as this condition can be very disruptive and debilitating.
-Visual symptoms may last between 10 to 30 minutes at a time, longer than this is uncommon.
+Some doctors will diagnose this as migraine with visual aura, others will refer to them as ocular migraines.
+Those who suffer from ocular migraines without the pain or migraine headache itself will sometimes be referred to as silent migraines.
+For accurate treatment, it is important that patients receive a correct ocular migraine diagnosis, as this condition can be very disruptive and debilitating.
+Binocular or monocular visual symptoms may last between 10 to 30 minutes at a time, longer than this is uncommon.

 • Temporary flashes of stars, zig-zag lines, or other patterns in the field of vision